Kashu7100/Recreation-of-Nature/README.md

 ## Overview
-Qualia is a library that consists of the following components:
+Recreation of Nature is a library that consists of the following components:

 | Component | Description |
 | ---- | --- |